Galina Voskoboeva: 2011

 Ranked 560 in the world, Galina reached the quarterfinals of the Pattaya Open.
 Due to her ranking, she had to qualify, and did so by defeating top seed Sania Mirza, and No. 7 seed Lindsay Lee-Waters in the qualifying tournament.
-In the first round of the main draw, she defeated Romina Oprandi before defeating No. 3 seed Maria Kirilenko in a close match 1–6, 7–5, 6–4.
+In the first round of the main draw, she defeated Romina Oprandi, before defeating third seed Maria Kirilenko in a close match 1–6, 7–5, 6–4.

-She qualified for the Miami Open and upset the No. 7 seed, Jelena Dokic, in the first round.
+She qualified for the Miami Open and upset No. 7 seed Jelena Dokic, in the first round.

 At the Baku Cup Voskoboeva lost to Ksenia Pervak in the semifinals.
 In doubles, Voskoboeva and Niculescu were the first seeds.
 They advanced to the finals by defeating Daniela Dominikovic and Noppawan Lertcheewakarn, but lost to second seeds Mariya Koryttseva and Tatiana Poutchek.

-After qualifying for the Premier-level Canadian Open in Toronto, Voskoboeva recorded the biggest win of her career by defeating French Open-semifinalist and world No. 9, Marion Bartoli in the first round.
-She followed this up with a win against world No. 25, Flavia Pennetta to reach the third round.
-She followed by beating former world No. 1, Maria Sharapova, in two sets.
-She lost to fourth-seeded Victoria Azarenka in the quarterfinals.
+After qualifying for the Premier-level Canadian Open in Toronto, Voskoboeva recorded the biggest win of her career by defeating French Open-semifinalist and world No. 9, Marion Bartoli, in the first round.
+She followed this up with a win against world No. 25, Flavia Pennetta, to reach the third round.
+She followed this by beating former world No. 1, Maria Sharapova, in two sets but lost to fourth-seeded Victoria Azarenka in the quarterfinals.

-Voskoboeva qualified for the US Open, but lost to seventh seed Francesca Schiavone in the first round.
+Voskoboeva qualified for the US Open but lost to seventh seed Francesca Schiavone in the first round.

 2012

-As of 2012, Voskoboeva has paired with fellow Kazakh player Yaroslava Shvedova in doubles, in an effort to represent their nation at the Summer Olympics in London, a feat they achieved, reaching the second round.
+As of 2012, Voskoboeva has paired with fellow Kazakh player Yaroslava Shvedova in doubles, in an effort to represent their nation at the Summer Olympics in London, a feat they achieved reaching the second round.